 It helps that we have two such great actors leading us through the puzzle.
 Morse is his usual brilliant self as the intrusive foreigner who's here to help but doesn't mind being the Ugly American.
 Leung, meanwhile, makes sure his character is equally divided between his detective duties and his troubled home life, a never-feels-stale clich' that helps create an emotional center to the story.

 Both stars make their performances seem so easy that I can't picture anyone else in their roles - always the mark of a good performance.
 They make a good team, too, playing off each other's strengths, becoming a natural screen pair.
 More importantly, though, both stars never try to use their characters to upstage the story; they find just the right balance between character development and silly thrills to make the movie shine.

 And so, with everything in place, 'Double Vision' excels in being inventive despite its familiarity, fresh despite its clich's.
 The filmmakers have blended sharp characters and giddy thrills, and the combination results in a thriller far more effective than most of the duds being made Stateside.
+Ignore that well known reviewer's comment about too much bling.
+Who really cares if the babe is wearing a choker collar necklace or a statement ring - believe me it's not distracting.
+And criticizing jewelry choices by calling them gaudy or bling porn in a review is just low brow.
+So Chad, got that?
+Focus on the meat!
+Like this film.
 'Double Vision' will grab you tight and squeeze until you're breathless and fully wowed, just the way a thriller should.

 November 6, 2003